apache/arrow/docs/source/format/Intro.rst

 child arrays,
 one for each field.
 There can be multiple keys and therefore multiple child arrays.
-The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same type but not necessarily strings) and a second child array holding all the values, those values need to be of the same type (which doesn't have to match the one on the keys).
+The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same type, but not necessarily strings) and a second child array holding all the values.
+The values need to be of the same type; however, the type doesn't have to match that of the keys.

 Also, the map stores the struct in a list and needs an offset as the list is variable shape.